The number 1 reason why your operational excellence project might fail

 Studies have shown, however, that over 70% of operational excellence programs fail.
 This means that in almost three-quarters of all cases, the targeted results were not met.
 Often, quick wins were offset by a lack of sustainable long-term change

 The number one reason for the failure of an operational excellence program is not a shortfall of knowledge but the inability of the company to install a culture of continuous improvement and alter the mindset of the workforce.
-Too often, a transformation program is imposed by upper management, setting strict KPIs, budgets, and deadlines.
-Lean or QRM is, in this case, seen as a quick-win, a cost-saving program where operational excellence must be installed in a few weeks by a small project team.
-However, when the workforce does not feel included in the change and when they lack the knowledge or lack support to include continuous improvement in their daily job, all the quick wins will eventually go west.
+Too often, a transformation program is imposed by upper management, setting strict KPIs, budgets and deadlines.
+Lean or QRM is, in this case, seen as a quick-win, cost-saving program in which operational excellence must be installed in a few weeks by a small project team.
+However, when the workforce does not feel included in the change—and when they lack the knowledge or lack support to include continuous improvement in their daily job—all the quick wins will eventually go south.

-It is, therefore, of vital importance that a company’s focus during a transformation program is not only on operations but also on people.
-For effective improvements, in the long run, change agents should be mobilized, an extensive training program needs to be available, and your workforce must be involved in the project.
-This, in combination with management handing the right tools for continuous improvement to their employees, leads to great results!
+It is of vital importance that a company’s focus during a transformation program is not only on operations but also on people.
+For effective improvements, in the long run, change agents should be mobilized, an extensive training program needs to be available and your workforce must be involved in the project.
+This, in combination with management handing the right tools for continuous improvement to their employees, leads to great results.